 6 WEST AUSTIN HISTORIC NEIGHBORHOODS The Balcones Escarpment, a dramatic uplift that runs along the west side of downtown Austin, has long been a desirable place for homes, from antebellum plantations and freedman's communities to showplaces for the wealthy of several generations.
 National Register Historic Neighborhoods Old West Austin, West Line and Clarksville contain more than 2,000 contributing properties.
+Before Emancipation, the area now known as Clarksville was located on Texas Governor Elisha Pease's 365-acre plantation.
+In 1865, Governor Pease gave some of the land to formerly enslaved workers.
+The area's namesake Charles Clark, a formerly enslaved man, sold some of his acreage to other freedmen in hopes of building a place where others could reunite with family and friends.
+Today, visit the remaining buildings from Clarksville's origins: the 1879 Hezikiah Haskell House (1705 Waterston Ave.) and the 1935 Sweet Home Missionary Baptist Church (1725 W.11th St.).
 Private residences, viewable from the street.
 Approximate boundary: West Sixth Street to West 35th Street; Lamar Boulevard to MoPac.
 DEEP EDDY POOL Just west of Loop 1, Sixth Street becomes Lake Austin Boulevard, leading to a landmark swimming pool.
 Built in 1916 and spring-fed, it replaced a once-popular swimming hole in the Colorado River (now Lady Bird Lake).
 A 1935 Works Progress Administration project improved the pool and added a bathhouse.
 Eilers Park and the Lady Bird Lake trail adjoin the pool.
 401 Deep Eddy Ave.
 512-472-8546.
-Free. austintexas.gov.
-West 35th Street, west of Loop 1, leads to four more historic sites:
+Small entry fee. austintexas.gov West 35th Street, west of Loop 1, leads to four more historic sites:

 CAMP MABRY This 800-acre site has been a military center since 1892.
 The camp also houses the Texas Military Forces Museum in a 1918 building.
 2200 W. 35th St. 512-782-5659.
-Small donation suggested. texasmilitaryforcesmuseum.org.
-LAGUNA GLORIA The Contemporary Austin art museum makes its home in this 1916 Mediterranean villa.
+Small donation suggested. texasmilitaryforcesmuseum.org LAGUNA GLORIA The Contemporary Austin art museum makes its home in this 1916 Mediterranean villa.
 Its romantic setting makes it a popular place for weddings and parties.
 3809 W. 35th St. 512-458-8191.
-Small entry fee. thecontemporaryaustin.org.
-MAYFIELD PARK Adjacent to Laguna Gloria is a 23-acre nature preserve with wooded trails and a historic cottage.
-3505 W. 35th St. Free. mayfieldpark.org.
-MOUNT BONNELL The historic hilltop has a magnificent view of Lake Austin and surrounding hills.
+Small entry fee. thecontemporaryaustin.org MAYFIELD PARK Adjacent to Laguna Gloria is a 23-acre nature preserve with wooded trails and a historic cottage.
+3505 W. 35th St. Free. mayfieldpark.org MOUNT BONNELL The historic hilltop has a magnificent view of Lake Austin and surrounding hills.
 3800 Mount Bonnell Rd.
-Free. austinparks.org.
+Free. austinparks.org